 “Forecasts for economic performance are little changed.
 We don’t expect a surge in capital formation in the short run and capacity utilization should increase at a slow pace.
 In the short run, we have adopted assets process more benign scenario, given global risks.
 Exchange rate at moderate highs, interest rates stable.
 But there are some difficult themes, due to government political fragility and lack of experience, besides general dissatisfaction.
 Fiscal issues are not comfortable, on the other hand.” - José Francisco de Lima Gonçalves, chief economist at Banco Fator

 After exiting the worst recession in the country’s modern history in 2017, a strong recovery has still not taken hold, with activity plagued by high unemployment, low confidence, a less supportive global backdrop and a tough political atmosphere.
 The implementation of crucial economic reforms and the reduction of political noise will be key to shoring up the economy’s momentum, which several of our panelists expect next year.
 Overall, the Consensus is for growth to strengthen from an expected 1.5% in 2018 to 2.3% in 2019, which is unchanged from last month’s forecast.
 The economy is seen growing 2.5% in 2020.

-Author: Angela Bouzanis, Senior Economist
+Author: Angela Bouzanis, Lead Economist